kazo0/kazo0.github.io/docs/_posts/2023-11-21-toolkit-tuesday-navigationbar.md

 ### `Content`

 The `Content` property is what is typically used to display your page title within the `NavigationBar`.
-The property itself is of type `object` and supports any instance of `UIElement` if you want to display rich content within the `NavigationBar`, instead of a simple `string`.
+The property itself is of type `object` and supports any instance of `UIElement` if you want to display rich content within the `NavigationBar` instead of a simple `string`.

 ### `PrimaryCommands` and `SecondaryCommands`

-The NavigationBar also supports the `PrimaryCommands` and `SecondaryCommands` properties, which are collections of `AppBarButton` controls. `PrimaryCommands` are displayed on the right side of the NavigationBar, given there is enough space to display them. `SecondaryCommands`, along with `PrimaryCommands` that don't fit in the bar, are placed in an "overflow" popup menu accessible from an ellipsis button at the end of the bar (not supported on iOS).
-The NavigationBar will automatically adjust the layout of these buttons based on the available space on the screen.
+The `NavigationBar` also supports the `PrimaryCommands` and `SecondaryCommands` properties, which are collections of `AppBarButton` controls. `PrimaryCommands` are displayed on the right side of the `NavigationBar`, given there is enough space to display them. `SecondaryCommands`, along with `PrimaryCommands` that don't fit in the bar, are placed in an "overflow" popup menu accessible from an ellipsis button at the end of the bar (not supported on iOS).

+The `NavigationBar` will automatically adjust the layout of these buttons based on the available space.
 On Android and iOS/Catalyst, the buttons will be displayed in the native `Toolbar`/`UINavigationBar`.
 On all other platforms, the buttons will be displayed in a `CommandBar`.

 ### `MainCommandMode`

-Of course, the NavigationBar is built is customizability in mind.
+Of course, the `NavigationBar` is built is customizability in mind.
 You can override all of this built-in navigation logic by setting the `MainCommandMode` property to `Action` instead of the default `Back`.
-Using `Action` tells the NavigationBar to short-circuit the built-in navigation logic and simply execute the command that is set to the `MainCommand` property.
+Using `Action` tells the `NavigationBar` to short-circuit the built-in navigation logic and simply execute the command that is set to the `MainCommand` property.
 This is useful if you want to have a hamburger menu or other navigation pattern that doesn't rely on the built-in back button.

 ## Examples